 Funding Priorities

-We make lasting investments in nonprofit organizations demonstrating measurable outcomes that advance education and career pathways for disadvantaged populations.
+We make lasting investments in nonprofit organizations demonstrating measurable outcomes that advance education and career pathways for historically underserved populations.
 Our funding helps strengthen these organizations and provides them with the flexibility to determine their spending priorities.

 Impact